Opentrons/opentrons/api/docs/v2/new_examples.rst

                 pipette_1.transfer(100, plate['A1'], plate['B1'])
                 pipette_1.drop_tip()

         The code above accomplishes the same thing as the sample below but perhaps a little more efficiently.
 It doesn't require the :ref:`basic commands <v2-atomic-commands>` such as :py:meth:`~.InstrumentContext.pick_up_tip`, :py:meth:`~.InstrumentContext.aspirate`, or :py:meth:`~.InstrumentContext.dispense` to move liquid between well plates.
-However, the following commands are useful because they give you exceptionally precise control over your robot.
+However, the following protocol can be useful because the methods is uses gives you exceptionally precise control over your robot.

         .. code-block:: python
             :substitutions: